 There are different combos of spells that can be used on LeBlanc.
 With the versatility of Mimic she can cast all sorts of different combos for different situations.

-If you can get close enough to an enemy (one of the reasons I use Flash) to use this, it deals the most amount of damage possible out of any combo.
-Start by casting Sigil of Silence on your target.
-Follow this up with a Mimic which will repeat Sigil of Silence and "pop" the first one which will silence them.
+If you can get close enough to an enemy (one of the reasons I occasionally use Flash) to use this, it deals the most amount of damage possible out of any combo.
+Start by casting Sigil of Malice on your target.
+Follow this up with a Mimic which will repeat Sigil of Malice and "pop" the first one which will damage them.
 After this, use Distortion and jump right on top of them to "pop" the second sigil for max damage.
 Use Distortion again if need be to return to your original point.
-You may also use ignite after Distortion for some damage over time if they only have a sliver left.
-Use this combo to gank if you are close enough and to bring enemies down that have full health.
+You may also use Ethereal Chains and Ignite after Distortion to run them down and finish them off.
+Use this combo if you are close enough to bring enemies down that have full health.

-Distortion + Sigil of Silence + Mimic + Return back Distortion
+Distortion + Sigil of Malice + Mimic + Return back Distortion (W+Q+R)

 This is the best move for harassing and deals a good amount of damage.
-This is the safer combo for doing damage because after you cast your Sigil of Silence and Mimic you can activate your Distortion again to return to your original point.
-This also silences the enemy so they cannot do anything about it.
+This is the safer combo for doing damage because after you cast your Sigil of Malice and Mimic you can activate your Distortion again to return to your original point.
 This is excellent for tower diving because you can jump in under tower with Distortion and return to your original point before taking more than one shot from the tower.
 If you are fast enough you can tower dive without taking one hit from the tower.
 Use this to out-harass your target or to finish someone off if they have low health.

-Distortion + Mimic + Flash (Return to first Distortion afterwards if needed.)
+Distortion + Flash + Mimic (Return to first Distortion afterwards if needed.)
+(W+Flash+R)

-LeBlanc can also use other combos such as Ethereal Chains + Mimic to snare two enemies at once, but the three I mentioned are the most used and most famous.
+LeBlanc can also use other combos such as Ethereal Chains + Mimic ("2 CHAINZ!!!") to snare two enemies at once, or two snare an enemy for a long period of time, but the three I mentioned are the most used and most famous.
 These take practice but are not the only combos you can use.
 Experiment as you play LeBlanc and find handy ones that work for you.

 Tips and Tricks While Playing LeBlanc

 Ganking - Gank often to build stacks on your Mejai's Soulstealer and gain early dominance..
-Any time your enemy leaves mid lane, slip out of lane quickly and quietly while your enemy is most likely buying items (and therefore not paying attention to you) and wait in river-bush of one of the other lanes.
+Any time your enemy recalls out of mid lane, slip out of lane quickly and quietly while your enemy is most likely buying items (and therefore not paying attention to you) and wait in river-bush of one of the other lanes.
 Head towards a lane with a low-health enemy.
-Even if you have to tower dive, you can usually get a kill if someone in the lane has less than 50% health (or more if they are squishy and you have your ult).
-If they are under tower and low enough, use "Combo #2" (described above) to pick them off for a free kill.
-If they are in the middle of the lane, just Flash up next to them (or just walk out of the bush if they are close enough) and use "Combo #1" (described above) to kill them.
+Even if you have to tower dive, you can usually get a kill if someone in the lane has less than ~40% health (or more if they are squishy and you have your ult).
+If they are under tower and low enough, use whichever combo necessary (described above) to pick them off for a free kill.
+If they are in the middle of the lane and you need extra gap-close, just Flash up next to them (or just walk out of the bush if they are close enough) and use "Combo #1" (described above) to kill them.